MarvinAguilar/TechCompanySimpleProject/README.md

 ## Contact 📧

-If you have any questions or need assistance, feel free to contact us:
+If you have any questions or need assistance, feel free to contact me:

 - Email: marvin.aguilar.jobs@gmail.com 📩
 - GitHub: [Marvin Aguilar](https://github.com/MarvinAguilar) 🚀